stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 The first thing we're going to want to do in our continuous integration is _lint_ our code.
 This means automatically checking to make sure it is correctly formatted and doesn't fall victim to common programming mistakes.

-In Go, the most popular tool for CI linting is [golangci-lint](https://golangci-lint.run) - this combines a bunch of different checkers into one single tool which is easy to install in CI pipelines.
+In Go, the most popular tool for CI linting is [golangci-lint](https://golangci-lint.run){target="_blank" rel="noopener noreferrer"} - this combines a bunch of different checkers into one single tool which is easy to install in CI pipelines.
 It'll check for common programming mistakes, style inconsistencies and it'll verify whether we've remember to run `go fmt` to automatically format our code.

 To get started with our CI, we first have to make our `.gitlab-ci.yml` file: